Also see Hiking with Shawn, an illustrated and much more elegant guide than this page, to trails in Shawnee National Forest.

-Finding the sites listed below can be assisted by use of a high-quality, large-scale map.
-See Guide to USGS Topographic Maps (some of which should be available at 710 Bookstore in Carbondale and University Bookstore in the SIU Student Center).
+Finding the sites listed below can be assisted by use of a high-quality, large-scale map; USGS topographical map pdfs are downloadable here.
 Or see Shawnee National Forest to order maps from the USFS.

-With apologies, this resource is under construction (and not well maintained).
-When last checked (24 July 2007), many outside links were dead.
+With apologies, this resource is not well maintained.
+When last checked (17 June 2024), most outside links were dead.
 Some information was written years ago and may be out of date.
-Hopefully, maps will eventually be included.

 NEARBY OUTINGS, mostly in Jackson County within fifteen miles of Carbondale